-BLS projects the employment of statisticians to grow 34 percent from 2014-2024, much faster than the average for all occupations.
-According to BLS, organizations will increasingly need statisticians to organize and analyze data in order to help improve business processes, design and develop new products, and advertise products to potential customers.
-In addition to the large increases in available data from the internet creating new areas for analysis such as internet searching and the use of social media and smartphones, biostatisticians will be needed to conduct the research and clinical trials necessary for companies to obtain approval for their products from the Food and Drug Administration.
+The BLS projects the employment of statisticians and mathematicians to grow 30% from 2018-2028, which is much faster than the average for all occupations.
+According to the source, organizations will increasingly need statisticians to organize and analyze data in order to help improve business processes, design and develop new products, and advertise products to potential customers.
+In addition, the large increase in available data from global internet use has created new areas for analysis such as examining internet search information and tracking the use of social media and smartphones.
+In the medical and pharmaceutical industries, biostatisticians will be needed to conduct the research and clinical trials necessary for companies to obtain approval for their products from the Food and Drug Administration.

-Employment of operations research analysts is projected by the BLS to grow 30 percent from 2014-2024, again much faster than the average for all occupations.
-The BLS notes several reasons why this rapid growth should occur.
-As organizations across all economic sectors look for efficiency and cost savings, the need for operations research analysts should accelerate along with demand for analysts in the field of data analytics as businesses look to improve their planning and decision making.
-Along with their more traditional areas of employment in the Armed Forces and other government sectors, operations research analysts will also be needed to help companies improve their manufacturing operations and supply chains.
+Along with that of statistician, the employment of operations research analysts is projected by the BLS to grow by 26% from 2018-2028, again much faster than the average for all occupations.
+The BLS notes several reasons why this rapid growth is occurring.
+As organizations across all economic sectors look for efficiency and cost savings, they seek out operations research analysts to help them analyze and evaluate their current business practices, supply chains, and marketing strategies in order to improve their ability to make wise decisions moving forward.
+Operations research analysts are also frequently employed by the U.S. Armed Forces and other governmental groups for similar purposes.

 According to the Bureau of Labor Statistics (BLS), there are approximately 324,600 electrical and electronics engineers in the U.S. workforce.
 Workers in this large engineering occupation can be grouped into two large components—electrical engineers and electronics engineers.
 About 188,300 electrical engineers design, develop, test, or supervise the manufacturing of electrical equipment, such as power generation equipment, electrical motors, radar and navigation systems, communications, systems and the electrical systems of aircraft and automobiles.
 They also design new ways to use electricity to develop or improve products.
 Approximately 136,300 electronics engineers design and develop electronic equipment such as broadcast and communications equipment, portable music players, and Global Positioning System devices, as well as working in areas closely related to computer hardware.
 Engineers whose work is devoted exclusively to computer hardware are considered computer hardware engineers.
 Electrical and electronics engineers must have a bachelor’s degree, and internships and co-op experiences are a plus.